 - a.
 The qualifying of members present.

 - b.
 Report of the Treasurer

 - c.
 Old business

 - d.
-Nominations of new members to serve on the Board of Directors
+Nominations for new members to serve on the Board of Directors

 - e.
 New business

-Section 3: Emergency meetings may be called by the President or three directors but only intotal emergencies (Must comply with Article 11, Section 7).
+Section 3: Emergency meetings may be called by the President or three directors but only in total emergencies (Must comply with Article 11, Section 7).